Hegang: Climate

 Hegang has a humid continental climate (Köppen Dwb/Dwa), with long, bitterly cold, but dry winters, and humid and warm summers.
 The monthly 24-hour average temperature ranges from −16.6 °C in January to 21.7 °C in July, and the annual mean is 3.8 °C. Close to 2/3 of the annual precipitation falls in the months of June thru August.
-Extreme temperatures have ranged from −38.5 to 37.7 °C.
+The average annual precipitation is about 600-650 mm, mainly concentrated in summer, and the precipitation from June to August accounts for about 60% of the total annual precipitation.Extreme temperatures have ranged from −38.5 to 37.7 °C.

 Subdivisions

-The prefecture-level city of Hegang is divided into 6 districts and 2 counties.
-The information presented here uses the metric system and data from the 2010 Census.
+The prefecture-level city of Hegang is divided into 6 districts and 2 counties.The information presented here uses the metric system and data from the 2010 Census.